Cheese Stuffed Manicotti Skillet Recipe + Video

 Yes!
 Cottage cheese has a similar mild taste and fewer calories than ricotta.
 The cheese manicotti filling won’t be quite as creamy, but your meal will still be delicious.

 Possibly, but I wouldn’t recommend it.
 The filling may ooze out too much since the shell noodles are open and would be submerged in sauce.
+When it comes to making this family favorite, I always use manicotti pasta tubes for the cheese filling.

 How do I save leftover stuffed manicotti?